top of page

 SNARE ART

 Wire snares pose a great threat to the survival of painted dogs and the prey for which they hunt.
 Laid as traps in the underbrush, these snares kill many animals, including painted dogs.
-Through PDRT and local community members, these snares are removed and the wire is collected.
-The wire is bent and shaped in to sculptures to form beautiful pieces of animal art.
-These art pieces are then sold in zoo gift shops, at conferences, and on-line to help raise funds to support the local communities that support the work of PDRT.
-If you would like to buy or sell these wonderful pieces, please contact us.
+Anti-poaching units work diligently to remove these snares from the bush.
+Local artisans bend and shape wire into beautiful pieces of animal art.
+Each piece of snare art produced represents many animals saved from the threat of that piece of wire.
+These art pieces are then sold in zoo gift shops, at speaking engagements, at conferences, and online to help raise funds to help local communities and support field research.
+If you would like to buy or sell these wonderful pieces, please go to our Shop page or contact us.

 SKILLS EXCHANGE